Welcome

 Germany and Rwanda: Bilateral relations

 Development cooperation between the two countries is a major component of bilateral relations.
 In Rwanda, where despite strong economic growth and development achievements more than 50% of the population still live in poverty, it focuses on sustainable economic development, training and employment, peace and societal cohesion, as well as climate and energy.
 Close cooperation also takes place in the area of the digital transformation.
+In light of the country’s role in the conflict in the east of the Democratic Republic of the Congo, the Federal Ministry for Economic Cooperation and Development announced the suspension of new development policy commitments to Rwanda on 4 March 2025.

 Rwanda is part of the G20 Compact with Africa initiative launched by Germany to improve economic framework conditions.
 Since the COVID‑19 pandemic, Germany has also been an important partner to Rwanda in the field of health, for example through the work of the Robert Koch Institute, the multilateral COVAX vaccine initiative as well as the opening of a BioNTech vaccine production facility.